-Malappuram is one of the northern districts of Kerala in southern India.
-Literally meaning a land atop hills, Malappuram is bounded by the Nilgiri Hills on the east, the Arabian Sea on the west, and Thrissur and Palakkad districts on the south.
+Malappuram (literally meaning a land atop hills), which is one of the Northern Districts of Kerala, is bounded by the Nilgiri Hills on the east, the Arabian Sea on the West, and Thrissur and Thrissur and Palakkad districts on the south.
 Malappuram houses many exotic beaches, tranquil backwaters, hills and valleys.
-The historic temples and mosques of Malappuram are renowned for their extravagant festivals.
-Come on a Malappuram Tour, and you will have a memorable experience exploring this historic hill station.

 Tourist Attractions in Malappuram

-Following are some of the famous tourist attractions in Malappuram, which you can explore while on a Malappuram Tour -
+Following are some of the famous tourist attractions in the city, which you can explore while on a Malappuram Tour -

-- Thirunavaya: A place of great historical importance, Thirunavaya is the venue for the annual Sarvodaya Mela.
-In ancient times, it used to host the Mamankam festival.
+- Thirunavaya: A place of great historical importance, the place is the venue for the annual Sarvodaya Mela.
+In ancient times, the infamous Mamankam festival used to happen here.

 - Kottakkal: Kottakkal is home to the well-known center for Ayurvedic treatment, the Arya Vaidya Sala and its medicinal herb garden.
 Another attraction of Kottakkal is the Venkittatheva temple, eminent for its captivating mural paintings.
 A top draw among tourists is the 7-day temple festival Kottakkal pooram, celebrated during March-April.

-- Ponnani: This coastal town is known as a major fishing center since earlier days.
+- Ponnani: This coastal town has been a major fishing center since earlier days.
 It is also famous for the ancient Muslim mosque.
 Nearby is Biyyam Kayal, the extensive stretch of water where boat race is held during Onam Festival.

-- Trikkandiyur: This is the birthplace of Thunjath Ramanujan Ezhuthachan - the father of Modern Malayalam literature.
-There is a graceful memoriam for the great poet, decked with a meeting hall and library.
-During the last week of December a great literary event Thunjan Utsava is held, where young poets assemble to offer their first poem to Thunjan.
+- Trikkandiyur: This is the birthplace of Thunjath Ramanujan Ezhuthachan - the father of modern Malayalam literature.
+There is a graceful memorial for the great poet decked with a meeting hall and library.
+During the last week of December, a great literary event Thunjan Utsava is held, where young poets assemble to offer their first poem to Thunjan.